CPT Incoterms: Carriage Paid To Explained

 CPT is a good choice when:

-• Transport is multimodal (combines road, rail, air, or sea)
+• Transport is multimodal (combines road, rail, air, or sea legs)

-• Air freight where FOB-style sea-only terms do not apply
+• Air freight where sea only terms like FOB, CFR, and CIF do not apply

-• The buyer prefers to arrange their own insurance
+• The buyer prefers to arrange their own cargo cover through a preferred insurer

-• The seller wants to control carriage but not insurance
+• The seller wants to control carriage but does not want to buy insurance

 CPT in Air Freight